ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Encryption and Signatures

 Ixian's primary signature algorithm is 4096-bit RSA with truncated SHA512 employed as the main hashing algorithm.
-The choice was influenced both by security, performance concerns and future proofing.
+The choice was influenced by security and performance concerns, as well as future proofing.
 While Elliptic-Curve Cryptography brings some advantages in terms of key- and signature size, the performance (in particular when verifying signatures) is too slow for the use cases required by Ixian.
 In addition, some consideration has been put into future, quantum-resistant encryption and signature algorithms.
 No definitive decision has been made at the time of writing, but Lattice-based encryption and signature schemes appear to be a good candidate.
 Their key and signature lengths are comparable to modern RSA.
 Please see the chapter [Quantum Resistance](/tech_docs/dlt_whitepaper.html#quantum-resistance) for more details.

 ### Node
-A _Node_ in this document represents a piece of software which interacts with others over the public Internet and performs all the required calculations and manipulations to drive the Ixian DLT.
+A _Node_ in this document represents a piece of software which interacts with others over the public Internet and performs all of the required calculations and manipulations to drive the Ixian DLT.
 There can exist multiple different implementations of the same technology (for example, in different programming languages), but as long as they all use the same protocol (i.e.: speak the same language), they can work together to drive the Ixian DLT and S2 networks.

-For the following description of the Ixian protocol, a "DLT Node" is assumed to be the official Ixian DLT program, available at [The Ixian website](https://www.ixian.io) or from [Ixian GitHub project page](https://github.com/ProjectIxian/Ixian-DLT).
+For the following description of the Ixian protocol, a "DLT Node" is assumed to be the official Ixian DLT software, available at [The Ixian official website](https://www.ixian.io) or from [Ixian GitHub repository](https://github.com/ProjectIxian/Ixian-DLT).
 This is referred to as the "Reference Implementation" and has the following characteristics:
 * The primary programming language is C#, with certain parts implemented in C and some third-party libraries in either C++ or C.
 * The target platforms include primarily Windows and Linux, but it is planned to increase support for other platforms, wherever .NET or Mono are supported.
 See: [Mono-Supported Platforms](https://www.mono-project.com/docs/about-mono/supported-platforms/) for a list.
 * The full and most up-to-date feature set of the Ixian DLT is always implemented in the reference implementation.
 This includes two distinct code branches:
   * **master**: is the stable branch with the current recommended version of the Ixian DLT node for mainstream use.
 This is what runs the Ixian main network.
-  * **development**: is the unstable branch with new features that are currently being worked upon.
-This branch may include code that is not  yet ready for production or has remaining bugs.
+  * **development**: is the unstable branch with new features that are currently being worked on.
+This branch may include code that is not yet ready for production or has bugs remaining.
 * The primary toolset for building the Ixian reference implementation is Microsoft's Visual Studio.
 Mono is supported as a secondary toolset.

 The node at present is executed as a console application - that is to say, when a node is started, it will display a console window with some status information.
 It is possible to switch the status overview display into a detailed log output and back.
 Future versions of Ixian are intended to run as Windows Services or daemons under Linux (or equivalent technology, depending on the operating system).